-Red flags are sure signs that tell you up front this may be a client from hell.
+Red flags are sure signs that tell you this may be a client from hell up front.

-One of the best ways to prevent working with clients from hell is to identify these red flags.
+Identifying these red flags is one of the best ways to prevent working with clients from hell.

-For instance, during your initial conversation or video meeting, observe the way your client bargains.
+For instance, observe how your client bargains during your initial conversation or video meeting.

 This is a standard red flag because such customers do not value your work as they should.